 If your emergency care is provided by out-of-network providers, we will try to arrange for network providers to take over your care as soon as your medical condition and the circumstances allow.
-Please contact Customer Service for assistance with arranging for network providers to take over your care.

 What if it wasn't a medical emergency?